alexfernandez/alexfernandez.github.io/2024/aves-aeternae.md

 The first reason why we should do something is always: because it's fun!
+Having wild ideas and following their feasibility is always quite entertaining.
-But it's reasonable that you might, as I do, feel the need to justify the effort with practical applications.
+But it's reasonable that you might, as I do, feel the need to justify any effort beyond ideation with practical applications.

 After publishing [the first article](https://pinchito.es/2023/avis-aeterna)